untyped/sbt-closure/README.markdown

 format and [Lift style properties] (though the implementation has no dependency on Lift).

-In summary, properties are looked for in =src/main/resources/prop= (by default;
+In summary, properties are looked for in `src/main/resources/prop` (by default;
 see below for customization).
-They are in the standard Java format.
-If you aren't interested in changing your properties depending on your build configuration just place the properties in =default.props=.
-Otherwise property files should be named =modeName.props=, where modeName is the setting of the =run.mode= system property, which can take on values of =test=, =staging=, =production=, =pilot=, or =default=..
-If =run.mode= is not set, =default= is assumed.
+They are in the standard `key=value` Java format.
+If you aren't interested in changing your properties depending on your build configuration just place the properties in `default.props`.
+Otherwise property files should be named `modeName.props`, where modeName is the setting of the `run.mode` system property, which can take on values of `test`, `staging`, `production`, `pilot`, or `default`.
+If `run.mode` is not set, `default` is assumed.

-Any Javascript file that contains =.template= will be passed through a Mustache template processor before being processed by the Google compiler.
+Any Javascript file that contains `.template` will be passed through a Mustache template processor before being processed by the Google compiler.

 Parameters controlling templating are:

-   - =closureJsIsTemplated= is function that indicates if a given Javascript file should be run through the template processor
+   - `closureJsIsTemplated` is function that indicates if a given Javascript file should be run through the template processor

-   - =closurePropertiesPath= determines where properties are found
+   - `closurePropertiesPath` determines where properties are found

 [Mustache]: http://mustache.github.com/
 [Lift style]: http://www.assembla.com/spaces/liftweb/wiki/Properties